-Many people are incapacitated by a fear of things that the rest of us don’t give a second thought to.
-A phobia is an irrational and overwhelming fear of a situation, object, place, animal, or feeling.
-Many simple phobias can be traced to a traumatic or negative experience from childhood.
-There are also evolutionary, genetic, and cultural aspects that can influence the development of phobias.
+A phobia is an irrational and overwhelming fear of a situation, object, animal, place, or feeling.
+While many simple phobias can be traced to a traumatic or negative experience from childhood, there are also evolutionary, genetic, and cultural aspects that can influence the development of phobias.
+Treatment options include psychotherapy and counseling.

 Ever had to turn down a promotion because it would mean frequent flying –something that you’ve always dreaded?
 Or ever refused a simple tetanus shot because you are terrified of needles?
 Many people are incapacitated by a fear of things that the rest of us don’t give a second thought to.
 A phobia is an irrational and overwhelming fear of a situation, object, place, animal, or feeling.
 Phobias are more extreme than fears and facing the trigger can cause trembling, panic, an accelerated heartbeat, and breathlessness.1 A phobia can also be socially debilitating, especially when people try to plan their life around avoiding the thing that they fear.